eyedeekay/I2P-Without-Installiing-Anything-A-post-facto-prequel/README.md

 Easy-Install Bundle for Windows.

 This is an "Experts Only" procedure which will not recieve automatic updates.
-This produces a "Portable" installation which be carried on a USB drive or SD card between Windows devices.
+This produces a "Portable" installation(not a real installation) which be carried on a USB drive or SD card between Windows devices.
+It does not affect the host system in any way.

 To obtain the `I2P.zip` file of the type used in this video you need to go to my **[i2p.firefox daily releases](https://github.com/eyedeekay/i2p.firefox/releases)**.